What is the Bermuda Tourism Authority?

 How can I receive and/or apply for support from the Bermuda Tourism Authority?

 Funding requests for up to $75,000 will be considered.
 Applicants applying to the BTA for Experience Investment support should apply here.

 What training programmes does the Bermuda Tourism Authority offer to tourism businesses?

 The BTA is the driving force behind the Certified Tourism Ambassador Programme, which has almost 1,000 trained men and women on the front lines of the tourism industry as part of a national standard of excellence designed to set Bermuda apart in visitor service.

 Meantime, the Experience Team holds workshops each year to support entrepreneurs with homegrown ideas as they prepare applications for investment funding.

 How can I access tourism research and reports regarding the Bermuda tourism industry?

 As part of the BTA’s commitment to transparency, visitor statistics are released on a quarterly a basis and are available on the Research & Reports section of our website.
-Meantime, monthly, annual and more sensitive research data is availalbe to tourism stakeholders via BTAConnect.
+Meantime, monthly, annual and more sensitive research data is available to tourism stakeholders via BTAConnect.

-Who will be in charge of the Bermuda Tourism Authority?
+Who runs the Bermuda Tourism Authority?